Some trees are gems. Others (read: Bradford Pears) are dire errors to be suffered.

 Bates Nursery – Has an excellent selection of trees and shrubs

-Lowe’s and Home Depot often have common varieties of dogwoods, Japanese maples, and redbuds for good prices.
-Sometimes you can find “Forest Pansy” redbud there.
+Big-box garden centers often have common varieties of dogwoods, Japanese maples, and redbuds for good prices.
+Sometimes you can find “Forest Pansy” redbud there for good prices.
 (Buy them quick, otherwise I will.)